The best time to

 Start with a meaningful percentage

-We’re asking founders to move a percentage of their equity into a private ancillary fund (PAF) now, based on their on-paper wealth.
+We’re asking founders to move a percentage of their equity and/or cash into a private ancillary fund (PAF).
 That percentage will be different for everyone.

 It should be a level that won’t materially affect your lifestyle or put you at risk if markets take a downturn.
-But by establishing a PAF now, your giving potential grows alongside your company, allowing you to scale your impact and make a tangible difference each year in line with your own success.
+But by establishing a PAF now, your giving potential grows over time, allowing you to scale your impact and make a tangible difference each year in line with your own success.

 As seen